-Crock-Pot Vegetable Lasagna is packed with zucchini, mushrooms, 3 kinds of cheese, and whole wheat noodles.
-Just layer everything in your slow cooker, sit back, and enjoy a healthy dinner when it's done.
+Healthy Crock-Pot Vegetarian Lasagna is loaded with vegetables, 3 kinds of cheese, and whole wheat pasta.
+Just layer everything in your slow cooker, sit back, and enjoy a delicious dinner when it's done.

-It's perfect for entertaining, too, because you can prepare everything in advance and just sit back and relax until serving time.
+It's perfect for entertaining, too, because you can prepare everything in advance.
+Just sit back and relax until serving time.

 Ingredients and Substitutions

 The ingredients you buy drastically change vegetarian lasagna's taste and nutritional content.
 Consider these swaps depending on your diet:

 - Cheeses - Ricotta, mozzarella, and Parmesan cheeses are used in this recipe.
 Any fat content may be used.
 Cottage cheese can be used in place of ricotta cheese.

 - Vegetables - Use 5-6 cups of vegetables that are in season.
 Slice thin or finely dice if the vegetable is hearty.
 We used zucchini, carrots, mushrooms, and onion.
 Other options include spinach, kale, yellow squash, peppers, and eggplant.